Lachlan Bramble: AFL career

 Bramble debuted for Hawthorn in round 14 of the 2021 AFL season against Essendon at UTAS Stadium.

 Bramble had an interrupted 2022 when he suffered a foot fracture during the pre-season.

+Bramble made his debut for the Western Bulldogs in round 1 of the 2024 AFL season against Melbourne at the Melbourne Cricket Ground.
+He has practically played every game since in defence.
+He finish seventh in the club best and fairest.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the round 10 of 2025.